 Before you begin

-To use SQL Workbench/J with YugabyteDB, you need to have YugabyteDB up and running, the required Java Runtime Environment and the required PostgreSQL JDBC driver.
+To use pgAdmin with YugabyteDB, you need to have YugabyteDB up and running, the required Java Runtime Environment and the required PostgreSQL JDBC driver.

 PostgreSQL JDBC driver

 To connect pgAdmin to a YugabyteDB cluster, you need the PostgreSQL JDBC driver installed.
 To download the current version that supports Java 8 or later, go to the PostgreSQL JDBC Driver download page.